Russia approves trials of combined AstraZeneca/Sputnik V vaccine | Health

 - Russian Federation

-Human trials of a COVID-19 vaccine combining the AstraZeneca/Oxford shot with Sputnik V had already been approved in Azerbaijan, the United Arab Emirates and Belarus.
+Human trials of a COVID-19 vaccine combining the AstraZeneca/Oxford shot with Sputnik V had already been approved in Azerbaijan, the United Arab Emirates, Belarus and Argentina.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)